Clos du Chapeau Monopole

 The vines cover a surface of 1.6 hectares on ground which is a mixture of clay and limestone, ideal for revealing the pleasures of the Pinot Noir.

 The domaine has chosen very fine Pinot, with small berries.
 Above all, it makes sure that yields are limited: to 35 hectoliters per hectare for the Clos du Chapeau.
-This is essential if the aromatic palette of the Pinot Noir is to develop.Grape varieties
+This is essential if the aromatic palette of the Pinot Noir is to develop.Vinification

 Pinot Noir 100%